FrendaWinter/buildYourOwnLisp_answer/Chapter_2/chapter2.md

 # Installation • Chapter 2

 ### ❓ First question: Change the Hello World! greeting given by your program to something different.
-Example and referent document for printing method in C
+Example and reference document for printing method in C
 ```c
 #include <stdio.h>